rust-lang/book/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

 {{#rustdoc_include ../listings/ch07-managing-growing-projects/quick-reference-example/src/garden/vegetables.rs}}
 ```

-Now let's get into the details of these rules and demonstrate them in action!
+Now let’s get into the details of these rules and demonstrate them in action!

 ### Grouping Related Code in Modules